andyphan0508/kasperskyNativeSDK/README.md

 ### Configure the linking modules

 If we install the module via e.g `@npm install <package-name> --save`.
-Since this project
+Since this project is using for local.
+The priority is to connect these modules.